-Verdict: If you absolutely have to board right when check-in opens and avoiding having to be in line with lots of others, then FTTF is worth it.
-Otherwise, staggered check-in or just arriving a little later means spending very little time in line.
+Verdict: If you love to board first right when check-in opens and avoiding having to be in line with lots of others, then FTTF is well worth it.
+Otherwise, staggered check-in or just arriving a little later actually means spending only a little time in line.

 First access to your stateroom

 We like this perk a lot.
 Sure, if your room isn’t ready you can just hang out by the pool, or hit the welcome buffet.
 But that means having to lug your carry-on luggage with you.
 It sounds much nicer to have your room ready right when you board to stop and drop everything off.

 Again, this is when simply embarking a little later in the check-in window can make all the difference.
 We’ve never had a cabin not be ready when boarding later in the check-in period.